reaqzfv/AutoOS/README.md

 DISM /Apply-Image /ImageFile:$EXTRACTED_ISO\sources\install.wim /Index:1 /ApplyDir:$TARGETDRIVE
 ```

 **Step 14:** Go to the Drivers / Support page or your Mainboard / PC and download your LAN, Wi-Fi and Bluetooth driver (No Audio, Chipset, or anything else).
-On prebuilts you may also need the disk driver if there is any.
-Extract them all `(.exe/.zip)` into one folder using 7-Zip / NanaZip / WinRar etc. Then define this variable in the PowerShell window (e.g. `"I:\drivers"`).
+On prebuilts and laptops you may also need the disk driver (Intel Rapid Storage Technology Driver).
+Extract all `.zip` files.
+For `.exe` files, there may be an extract option in the setup, otherwise use 7-Zip, NanaZip, or WinRAR to extract them.
+Then move all extracted folders into one folder and define this variable in the PowerShell window (e.g. `$DRIVERDIR = "C:\Users\user\Downloads\drivers"`).

 ```ps1
 $DRIVERDIR =